Optimal Reinsurance under Endogenous Default and Background Risk: Introduction

-In Section \ref{sec:ext}, the buyer can only choose contracts in the form of $I := I(X)$, a subclass of the contracts considered in Section \ref{sec:main}.
-However, the resulting optimal insurance problem is extremely challenging to solve, and the two-approach approach in Section \ref{sec:main} \emph{cannot} be applied here.
-To our awareness, such an optimal insurance problem has not been studied previously in the literature.
-By imposing the incentive compatible (IC) condition on $I$ and assuming that the discrete $S$ is independent of $X$, we characterize the (locally) optimal contract $I_S^* := I_S^*(X)$ in a parametric form (see Theorem \ref{thm:N}).
-We show that $I_S^*$ is a \emph{multi-layer} insurance contract, and each layer involves a deductible and a policy limit, both depending on a free parameter $l_i$.
+In Section \ref{sec:ext}, the insurer can only choose contracts in the form of $I := I(x)$, depending only on the loss size $x$, which form a subclass of the contracts considered in Section \ref{sec:main}.
+However, the resulting optimal reinsurance problem is challenging to solve, and the two-approach approach in Section \ref{sec:main} \emph{cannot} be applied here.
+To our awareness, such an optimal reinsurance problem has not been studied previously in the literature.
+Imposing the incentive compatible (IC) condition on $I$ and assuming that the discrete $S$ is independent of $X$, we characterize the (locally) optimal contract $I_S^* := I_S^*(x)$ in a parametric form (see Theorem \ref{thm:N}).
+We show that $I_S^*$ is a \emph{multi-layer} reinsurance contract, and each layer involves a deductible and a policy limit, both depending on a free parameter $l_i$.
 With additional conditions (e.g., $I_S^*$ has two layers), we can further obtain the optimal parameters, $l_1^*$ and $l_2^*$, and fully identify the optimal contract $I_S^*$ (see Proposition \ref{prop:N=2}).
 We remark that endogenous default may occur under $I_S^*$ in Section \ref{sec:ext}, but $I^*$ obtained in Section \ref{sec:main} is a \emph{default-free} contract.
-This striking difference highlights the impact of the seller's background risk and the choice of contracts on decision making.
+This striking difference highlights the impact of the reinsurer's background risk and the choice of contracts on decision making.